-The double-flowered form was already well known in the sixteenth century.
-It was introduced into Germany from Spain about the close of the Middle Ages.
-Chamomile was largely cultivated before the war in Belgium, France and Saxony and also in England.
+The double-flowered form was already well-known in the sixteenth century.
+It was introduced into Germany from Spain around the close of the Middle Ages.
+Chamomile was largely cultivated before the war in Belgium, France, and Saxony and also in England.
 Even nursery rhymes include mentions of this herbal brew—remember Peter Rabbit whose mother soothed his aching head with a cup of chamomile tea?
 In Boulder, Colorado, you can find German chamomile naturalized along roadsides and in the cracks of sidewalks, where seeds have “escaped” from Celestial Seasonings, according to Stephen Foster.
-A common folk saying in Czech-Slovakia is, “an individual should always bow before the curative powers of the chamomile plant.”
+A common folk saying in Czechoslovakia is, “An individual should always bow before the curative powers of the chamomile plant.”
 The Germans have a phrase to describe it: Alles Zutraut, meaning “capable of anything.”

 For centuries chamomile has been reputed to have gentle healing properties.
-There is a German Chamomile; there is an English chamomile; there is also a Scotch or a wild chamomile.
+There is a German chamomile; there is an English chamomile; there is also a Scotch, or wild, chamomile.
 We’ll be looking at this apple-scented herb, helping you to become more familiar and make it a welcomed addition to your herb garden.

 There are several other plants that are covered by the “Chamomile” umbrella.
-The Scotch Chamomile of commerce is sometimes known as the Wild Chamomile.
+The Scotch chamomile of commerce is sometimes known as the wild chamomile.
 It has a strong aromatic odor and a very bitter taste.
 It flourishes in rather dry, sandy soil that resembles the wild, open land of its natural habitat.
-It is considered the most powerful of all the chamomiles in curative properties.
+It is considered the most powerful of all the varieties in curative properties.
 The powerful alkali contained in its single flowers is liable to destroy the coating of the stomach and bowels.

-Another wild member of this family, the Corn Chamomile (Anthemis arvensis), does not posses the little chaffy scales between its florets.
-Although it resembles Roman Chamomile, it is scentless.
-Another imitator is the Anthemis cotula, commonly known as stinking mayweed or dog-fennel.
+Another wild member of this family, the corn chamomile (Anthemis arvensis), does not possess the little chaffy scales between its florets.
+Although it resembles Roman chamomile, it is scentless.
+Another imitator is the Anthemis cotula, commonly known as stinking mayweed or dog fennel.
 As its name implies, it can be distinguished by its disagreeable scent.
-It also has a reputation of blistering the hand that touches it, although it does share the medicinal properties of other chamomiles.
+It also has a reputation for blistering the hand that touches it, although it does share the medicinal properties of other chamomiles.

-The part of the plant chiefly used medicinally is the flower-heads.
-Both single and double flowers are used in medicine but the single, wild Chamomile appear to be more powerful.
-The English Chamomile is the double form.
-English flower-heads are considered the most valuable for distillation of the oil.
+The part of the plant chiefly used medicinally is the flower heads.
+Both single and double flowers are used in medicine but the single, wild chamomile appears to be more powerful.
+The English chamomile is the double form.
+English flower heads are considered the most valuable for distillation of the oil.
 A simple way to make chamomile oil, according to the Egyptians, is to take fresh flowers (one ounce) and beat them up with pure olive oil.
 Steep the flowers in the oil for twenty-four hours or more, then strain.
 Extracts of the plant or the oil itself have three primary uses: as anti-inflammatories for various afflictions of the skin and mucous membranes; as antispasmodics for treating ailments like indigestion and menstrual cramps; and as anti-infective for numerous minor illnesses.